mathspp/mathspp/pages/02.blog/learn-pandas-and-matplotlib-with-pokemon/item.md

  - how pandas handles data types and how those differ from the built-in Python types;
  - what a pandas series is;
  - what a pandas dataframe is;
- - how to manipulate columns of a dataframe;
+ - how to manipulate columns of a dataframe; and
- - how broadcasting works and
+ - what broadcasting is and how it works.

 ## Setup